Athens University of Economics and Business: Library

 The institute has recently developed a publishing activity.
 One of the future plans of the company is to set up an academic bookshop with special prices for the students.
 In the meantime, books are sold from the Company's offices.

 Computer center

-AUEB computer center facilities occupy an area of approximately 700 m2 and hold an extensive library of educational, scientific and business software.
+AUEB computer center facilities occupy an area of approximately 700 square meters and hold an extensive library of educational, scientific and business software.

 Serving more than 7,000 users, the Computer Centre research and teaching facilities include five computer labs.

 Research laboratories

 The activities undertaken by the faculty are twofold: